Peach Salsa with Tomatoes (Sweet, Spicy & Perfect for Summer)

 Prepare lids and bands.
 Wash lids and bands in warm soapy water.
 Lids no longer need boiling water before use.
 Just keep them clean and at room temperature until needed.

 Combine ingredients.
-In a large stainless steal pot, stir together all ingredients.
+In a large stainless steel pot, stir together all ingredients.

 Fill jars.
-Working with one jar at a time, remove it from the hot water and place it on a towel covered surface to prevent cracking.
+Working with one jar at a time, remove it from the hot water and place it on a towel-covered surface to prevent cracking.
 Ladle hot salsa into the jar, leaving 1/2 inch headspace.
-Slide a non-metal utensil around the inside to remove air bubbles, the recheck headspace.
+Slide a non-metal utensil around the inside to remove air bubbles, then recheck headspace.

 Clean rims & apply lids.
 Wipe rims with a clean cloth dipped in vinegar.
 Place lid on the jar, then screw on the band until fingertip tight.
 Don’t overtighten.